thesciencewalrus/chaosmod/README.md

 #### Default World

-Simply [download the world file from here](https://google.com/), extract the zip file into your .minecraft/saves folder, and play!
+Simply [download the world file from here](https://www.planetminecraft.com/project/minecraft-chaos-mod-vanilla-command-block-creation/), extract the world file into your .minecraft/saves folder, and play!
 The mod works on both singleplayer and multiplayer servers, so you can use this world for a server as well!

 #### Add to Pre-existing World